projectriff/riff/docs/riff_application.md

 container.

 The application resource is only responsible for converting source code into a container.
-The application container image may then be deployed as a request handler.
-See `riff handler --help` for detail.
+The application container image may then be deployed on the core or knative runtime.

 ### Options